jerryhgladinet/docs/host_centrestack/source/chapter03.rst

 Role Manager
 ===============

-Role manager can further define what each users in the tenant can do and what they can access.
+Role manager can further define what each users in the tenant can do and what they have access to.

 .. figure:: _static/image_s3_1_34a.png
     :align: center